 What types of cancer can CAR T-cell therapy treat?

 Currently, the FDA-approved CAR T-cell therapy products are used for patients with adult aggressive B-cell non-Hodgkin’s lymphoma or acute lymphoblastic leukemia in children or young adults who have already been through two standard treatments.
 CAR T-cell treatment also shows promise in patients with multiple myeloma.

 The importance of being treated at an NCI-designated Cancer Center with CAR T-Cell Therapy

 The Hematologic Malignancies Program at Rutgers Cancer Institute of New Jersey and Robert Wood Johnson University Hospital is one of the first programs and the only one at an NCI-designated Comprehensive Cancer Center in the State of New Jersey to offer CAR T-cell therapy treatment.
 Having one of the most comprehensive hematologic malignancies programs in the state, which includes stem cell transplantation, Rutgers Cancer Institute is most appropriate to offer this highly specialized treatment.

-Given the unusual, sometimes severe side effects [hyperlink to side effects page] that require prompt recognition and treatment, CAR T-cell treatment is currently only offered at centers that perform stem cell transplants and have specially trained clinicians and nurses and other healthcare personnel including those in the outpatient hematology unit, inpatient bone marrow transplant unit and medical intensive care unit, such as our program.
+Given the unusual, sometimes severe side effects that require prompt recognition and treatment, CAR T-cell treatment is currently only offered at centers that perform stem cell transplants and have specially trained clinicians and nurses and other healthcare personnel including those in the outpatient hematology unit, inpatient bone marrow transplant unit and medical intensive care unit, such as our program.

 CAR T-Cell Therapy Available at Rutgers Cancer Institute of New Jersey and Robert Wood Johnson University Hospital